 The program is fully sponsored by the U.S. government, and includes:

 - international travel from home city to U.S. host university,

 - tuition at U.S. universities and living expenses,

-- pre-departure orientation in Russia,
+- pre-departure orientation,

 - virtual arrival orientation,

 - in-person end-of-program workshop.

 *International passport fees are not covered and are the responsibility of the applying student.

 This is a non-degree program, so students should check with their Russian university whether any credits accumulated during the UGRAD program will be transferred.